Gospel Chorus performing at Hertz Hall

 FOR SECTION 3 (advanced level):

 No prior formal experience is required to be admitted to Section 3 (Music 44:003), though the instructor will be listening for voices that demonstrate some level of maturity, developed informally or formally.
 Students in this section generally range from intermediate to advanced levels of vocal maturity and comfort singing.
-Before the semester begins, interested students should first put their information on this Google Sheet using their berkeley.edu account, then submit a pre-audition video to music44advanced@gmail.com.
+Before the semester begins, interested students should first provide their information on this form (pending) using their berkeley.edu account, then submit a pre-audition video to cjsings@berkeley.edu.
 Videos can be submitted up to one week before the first Wednesday class meets– thereafter, students must audition in-person with peers at open audition times or during the first two class meetings.
-Open audition dates/times will be announced by email to students signed up on the Google Sheet.
+Audition dates/times will be announced by email to students who registered.
 Details on what to include in the audition video are below.
-Note: in-person auditions will not include an accompanied portion– everything except vocal exercises will be sung a cappella.
+Note: in-person auditions will not include an accompanied portion; everything except vocal exercises will be sung a cappella.

 The video should be 1 minute in total length, including 2 contrasting songs, 30 seconds each.
 The songs can be performed in any style and any language that best represents the student’s ability.
 The instructor will use the video to assess 2 primary things: 1) the ability to sing in tune consistently, and 2) the level of vocal development.
 Other factors considered include one’s comfort singing as a soloist, the ability to stylize and/or improvise, the ability to hear and sing harmony.
 For students who have extensive singing experience, after you’ve signed up on the Google Sheet, please email a link to performance recordings/videos online instead of submitting a recording.
 Thank you!